PostigoIP/ONT2-16S/README.md

 3. **Primer Mapping**: The pipeline maps 16S primers onto the filtered reads to extract the 16S regions 1 to 3.
 This step isolates the specific regions of interest within the reads.

-4. **Conversion to FASTA**: The extracted 16S regions are converted to FASTA format, which is a standard format for biological sequence data.
+4. **Conversion to FASTA**: The extracted 16S regions are converted to FASTA format.

 5. **BLAST Search**: The pipeline performs a BLAST search against the 16S rRNA database from NCBI using the FASTA-formatted 16S regions.
-This search helps identify similar sequences in the database.

 6. **Binning and Drafting**: The BLAST results are organized and grouped by gIDs (gene identifiers) in separate folders.
 For each gID hit, a reference 16S gene is drafted from the database.
 These reference genes provide a representative sequence for each identified gene.